guemax/guemax/README.md

 - 👋 Hi, I’m @guemax
-- 👀 I’m interested in Python, C++, WebDev and programming software
+- 👀 I’m interested in Python, C++, programming and computers in general.
-- 🌱 I’m currently learning C++ and GDScript (of the Godot Engine)
+- 🌱 I’m currently learning C++ to write my dream software...
+Stay tuned!
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->